jcolag/entropy-arbitrage/2021-08-09-indigenous.md

 Apart from the newsletter, I also updated the [**Entropy Arbitrage**](https://github.com/jcolag/entropy-arbitrage-code) code's verbiage for signing up to the mailing list *and* finally checked in the adjustments to the [Twitter roundup](/blog/tag/linkdump) post generation script to account for the new semantic plugins.

 Unlike the pull quotes, I won't be going back through every Friday post to correct the quote citations, at least not immediately.
-There's so many of them, that the only reasonable way to do the work would be to coerce [`sed`](https://en.wikipedia.org/wiki/Sed) to find the rogue headings and replace them with tags.
+There's so many of them, that the only reasonable way to do the work would be to coerce {% wiki Sed|`sed`|en %} to find the rogue headings and replace them with tags.
 But that's likely to be ugly and error-prone, so I'm going to hold off until I have a day or two to mess around, especially since no post *legitimately* ever uses (or is likely to ever use) a sixth-level heading where the styling of them makes a difference.

 Regardless, going *forward*, posts should never abuse headings again.